NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

    maven_release_26.file_list

-This file contains a list of all the products that have been generated from a run with relative paths.
+This file contains a list of all the products that have been generated from a run with relative paths (including the relevant run by-products: release plans and kernel lists.)

 If this argument is provided it overwrites ``-f FAUCET, --faucet FAUCET`` to ``plan``, in such a way that the NPB execution will be stopped after cleaning